 Families will love the convenient activity packs which will keep kids busy over the Easter weekend!

-Food, drinks and homeware retailers should consider the fact that many families still use this occasion as an excuse to get together and have a celebration, so they may wish to stock up on items like party food and drinks, fruit and meringues, napkins, and even themed disposable tablecloths for party games and buffets.
+Many families use Easter as an excuse to get together and have a celebration, so stock up on party food and drinks, fruit and meringues, napkins, and themed disposable tablecloths for party games and buffets.

-Reporting on Easter displays by POPAI in 2021 found that even condiments were promoted on an Easter display by Waitrose, which featured Hellmanns, Colmans and Knorr items.
+In 2021, POPAI found that even condiments were promoted on Easter displays by Waitrose, which featured Hellmann's, Colman's and Knorr items.
 These may not be the traditional Easter offerings, but who's to say they aren't relevant?!
-Think outside of the box, as your POS displays are designed to grab customer attention, regardless of the occasion.

-If you're a fashion retailer, for example, try installing themed clothing displays with themed accessories such as bunny ears.
+If you're a fashion retailer, try installing themed clothing displays with accessories, such as bunny ears.
 Other retailers could create a relevant themed display with items like flowers, houseplants and gardening tools, or even cosmetics.
 Think "alternative" gift ideas that still fit the bill.

 While your Easter window displays and instore Easter campaigns are a key focus, don't forget your outdoor Easter advertising too!
-Use pavement signs and a-frame signage to inform passersby and new customers of your Easter promotions, to help spark their interest and inspiration before they even enter your business.
+Use pavement signs, window posters and A-frame signage to inform passersby and new customers of your Easter promotions.
+This will help to spark their interest and inspiration before they even enter your business.

 1. Tugba Sabanoglu, ‘Easter retail spending in the UK 2021’, Statista, Feb 1 2022, https://www.statista.com/statistics/1287529/easter-retail-spending-in-the-uk/ [accessed 10/02/2022].